jiaohehu/NPreview/DOC-table.md

 the same as the first/last line are considered the "separator lines".
 Lines that are not separator lines are considered expressing the contents of table rows.
 As can be seen, each table row is to be scanned for the presence of a vertical bar, and texts between vertical bars are table cells.

 There could be more than one lines expressing the contents of the same table row.
 Each additional line for the same table row is first split, and then the splitted table cells of which are treated as if the text of each cell is the "continuation text".
 This allows you to split long texts of a table cell text into multiple lines and still expect them to be put together as a single cell.

 The column width for such a paragraph formation is to be deduced by noticing the relative number of hyphen-minus characters for each column, and the use these numbers as bases for adjusting the column.
 The effect is similar to setting the '.adjust' option to a list of numbers each of which equals to one of the hyphen-minus counts.

 However, you can still override the initial table width with the adding of a '.adjust' option in front of it.

     .adjust 2 3 4
-    ``` tabularx
+    ``` longtable
     |--------------|--------------|-------------------|
     | Names        | Value        | Example           |
     |--------------|--------------|-------------------|